rhenaldkarrel/rhenaldkarrel/README.md

 - 🏫 1+ years experience in <a href="https://rhenaldkarrel.simple.ink" target="_blank">Product Management and Design</a>

-- 📖 Currently pursuing Google UX Design Certificate on Coursera and Fronend Engineering learning track on Generasi Gigih 2.0 by YABB and GoTo Group
+- 📖 Currently pursuing Google UX Design Certificate on Coursera and Frontend Engineering learning track on Generasi Gigih 2.0 by YABB and GoTo Group

 <br />